eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

 .. note::
      This QoS Policy concerns to |DataWriter| and |DataReader| entities.
      :raw-html:`<br />`
-     It cannot be changed on enabled entities.
+     The |DisablePositiveACKsQosPolicy::enabled-api| Data Member cannot be modified on enabled entities.
+     Thus, this feature must be set up during initialization.
+     Only the |DisablePositiveACKsQosPolicy::duration-api| Data Member can be modified on run time.
 .. warning::
     For DataWriters and DataReaders to match, they must follow the compatibility rule.
     See :ref:`disableacks_compatibilityrule` for further details.